 Where to seek support and assistance through the transition

 All academic affairs staff will be available by email, and faculty should contact their respective department staff as they normally would for questions or assistance.
 Academic affairs staff will utilize online resources to ensure that business operations continue as needed.
 For financial matters, such as course budgets, student payroll, invoices, and corporate card assistance, please contact the Academic Affairs Business Office.
 All faculty with general or urgent issues or requests related to academic business and administration should contact Ashley Lang or Estefi Ibanez.
 For questions regarding individual faculty matters such as visas, appointments, leaves, contracts, reviews, benefits, or other information and resources, the Faculty Affairs Office will continue to respond as usual and can connect with faculty via email, phone, or Zoom.

 Events and public programs

-All school-wide events and public programs for the spring semester are cancelled.
-We strongly discourage any events organized by individual departments, administrative offices, student groups, or other individuals or outside groups.
+All in-person school-wide events and public programs are cancelled.
+Virtual events will be shared on this website and via email.
+We strongly discourage any in-person events organized by individual departments, administrative offices, student groups, or other individuals or outside groups.
 All events in GSD buildings are prohibited until further notice.

 Frances Loeb Library hours and resources

-Fines: All recall fines that accrue while the Library is closed will be waived.
+- All fines that accrue while the Library is closed will be waived.
 Reach out to us if you see fines on your account.